350-401 · Question #622

 - DThe log keyword can be used but the log-input keyword must not be used in policing.

-Control Plane Policing (CoPP) protects the route processor from excessive traffic, only affecting packets destined for it, and requires careful ACL configuration without the log keyword.
+Control Plane Policing (CoPP) protects the route processor from excessive traffic, only affecting packets destined for it, and requires careful ACL configuration without the `log` keyword.

-denyrule in an access list does cause the packet to proceed to the next class-map in the policy, continuing evaluation, unless an explicit action (like drop) is taken within that class. - D. The
+In Modular QoS CLI (MQC) policies, a `deny` rule in an access list *does* cause the packet to proceed to the next class-map in the policy, continuing evaluation, unless an explicit action (like drop) is taken within that class.

-logkeyword should generally not be used in ACLs applied for control plane policing due to the potential for excessive logging and CPU strain, contrary to the statement that it can be used.
+The `log` keyword should generally *not* be used in ACLs applied for control plane policing due to the potential for excessive logging and CPU strain, contrary to the statement that it *can* be used.

-Concept tested.
-Control Plane Policing (CoPP) characteristics and configuration
+Concept tested: Control Plane Policing (CoPP) characteristics and configuration

 Topics